-As you’ve heard us say many times before, product engagement is the lifeblood of any SaaS business.
 The entire SaaS business model is dependent on people consistently using and getting value from your product over time.
-Your success depends on product engagement.
+That means your success depends on how customers are engaging with your product.

 This is why creating a method for scoring product engagement is essential for every SaaS business.
 Without a proper way to score the engagement of your users and accounts, it’s pretty much impossible to know what the hell is going on with your business.

 Thankfully, all of these issues can be solved with a good product engagement scoring system.
-By scoring engagement, you can create essential visibility for every part of the organization that relies on it.
+By scoring engagement, you can create essential visibility for every part of the organization that cares about recurring revenue, i.e. everyone.

 This is why Sherlock was created.
 This post will explain the process of creating a solid engagement score, plus share how this is done in Sherlock.

-The first step in creating a product engagement score is a strategic one.
+The first step in creating a product engagement score a strategic one.
 In this step, you need to think about what engagement specifically means for your product.
-Why?
+And why?
 Because your product is unique.

-We completely agree with this perspective.
-We don’t believe in some universal definition of engagement that applies to all products.
+There’s no universal definition of engagement that applies to all products.
 Each product is unique.
 Each product has its own nuances which define successful engagement.
-In short, it’s important to define specifically what it means for someone to be engaged with yourproduct.
+In short, it’s important to define specifically what it means for someone to be engaged with your product.
+That’s the key to generating recurring revenue for your SaaS business.

 For example, a B2B productivity tool could define engagement as a certain number of projects created, tasks completed, team members added, comments left, files uploaded, projects completed, etc.